What is a High Functioning Alcoholic?

 Always be supportive and never confrontational when pointing out your concern about another person’s drinking habits.

-It is also meaningful to set clear boundaries about how drinking is subtly affecting their home life, relationships and any other consequences that may or may not seem substantial to them.
+It is also necessary to set clear boundaries about how drinking is subtly affecting their home life, relationships, and any other consequences that may or may not seem substantial to them.

-Finally, loved ones can send a clear message that they do not support their drinking, distance themselves with love and urge an individual to seek addiction treatment.
+Finally, loved ones can send a clear message that they do not support their drinking, distance themselves with love, and urge an individual to seek alcohol addiction treatment.

-Some people might respond well to the independence of an outpatient program program.
+Some people respond well to the independence of an outpatient program.
 This offers patients the opportunity to continue their life mostly uninterrupted while still receiving the necessary therapy for recovery.

 Outpatient treatment might be a good option for high functioning alcoholics because they seem to be in control of their life enough to continue working while in recovery.